 At this point, turn left on Fei Ngo Shan Road and begin your walk downhill.

-Downhill on Fei Ngo Shan Road
+Walk downhill on Fei Ngo Shan Road

 The next 3 km of the hike are fairly straightforward and not too exciting.
 It’s essentially a downhill walk on Fei Ngo Shan Road, with no views and the occasional car driving uphill.